nais/deploy/README.md

-# NAIS deployment
+# Nais deployment

 ## Overview
-NAIS deploy facilitates application deployment into NAV's Kubernetes clusters.
+Nais deploy facilitates application deployment into NAV's Kubernetes clusters.

 Developers push or merge code into the master branch of a Git repository, triggering an automated build using (preferably) Github actions.
 A successful build produces a Docker image artifact, which is uploaded onto Github package registry.
-The final step in the build pipeline sends an API request to NAIS deploy to deploy the Docker image onto one of our Kubernetes clusters.
+The final step in the build pipeline sends an API request to Nais deploy to deploy the Docker image onto one of our Kubernetes clusters.

 ![Sequence diagram of deployment components](doc/sequence.png)